woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-marketing-text.md

 - Attributes defined for the item, for example, the description, item category, color, dimensions, and material.
 - Selectable style preferences like tone of voice, format, and length.

-After you have created item marketing text, you can configure the WooCommerce Connector to push the <b>Marketing Text</b> from Business Central to WooCommerce to be used in the item's <b>Product Long Description</b> or <b>Product Short Description</b> in your WooCommerce store.
+After you have created item marketing text, you can configure the WooCommerce Connector to push the <b>Marketing Text</b> from Business Central to WooCommerce to be used in the item's <b>Product Long Description</b> or <b>Product Short Description</b> in your webstore.

 ## To draft item marketing text with Copilot